httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # Considerations Considered

-## Header Injection
+## Field Injection

-This draft requires that the TTRP sanitize the headers of the incoming request by removing or overwriting any existing instances of the `Client-Cert` header before dispatching that request to the backend application.
-Otherwise, a client could inject its own `Client-Cert` header that would appear to the backend to have come from the TTRP.
-Although numerous other methods of detecting/preventing header injection are possible; such as the use of a unique secret value as part of the header name or value or the application of a signature, HMAC, or AEAD, there is no common general standardized mechanism.
-The potential problem of client header injection is not at all unique to the functionality of this draft and it would therefor be inappropriate for this draft to define a one-off solution.
-In the absence of a generic standardized solution existing currently, stripping/sanitizing the headers is the de facto means of protecting against header injection in practice today.
-Sanitizing the headers is sufficient when properly implemented and is normative requirement of {{sec}}.
+This draft requires that the TTRP sanitize the fields of the incoming request by removing or overwriting any existing instances of the `Client-Cert` header field before dispatching that request to the backend application.
+Otherwise, a client could inject its own `Client-Cert` field that would appear to the backend to have come from the TTRP.
+Although numerous other methods of detecting/preventing field injection are possible; such as the use of a unique secret value as part of the field name or value or the application of a signature, HMAC, or AEAD, there is no common general standardized mechanism.
+The potential problem of client field injection is not at all unique to the functionality of this draft and it would therefor be inappropriate for this draft to define a one-off solution.
+In the absence of a generic standardized solution existing currently, stripping/sanitizing the fields is the de facto means of protecting against field injection in practice today.
+Sanitizing the fields is sufficient when properly implemented and is a normative requirement of {{sec}}.

 ## The Forwarded HTTP Extension

 The `Forwarded` HTTP header field defined in {{?RFC7239}} allows proxy components to disclose information lost in the proxying process.
-The TLS client certificate information of concern to this draft could have been communicated with an extension parameter to the `Forwarded` header field, however, doing so would have had some disadvantages that this draft endeavored to avoid.
-The `Forwarded` header syntax allows for information about a full chain of proxied HTTP requests, whereas the `Client-Cert` header of this document is concerned only with conveying information about the certificate presented by the originating client on the TLS connection to the TTRP (which appears as the server from that client's perspective) to backend applications.
-The multi-hop syntax of the `Forwarded` header is expressive but also more complicated, which would make processing it more cumbersome, and more importantly, make properly sanitizing its content as required by {{sec}} to prevent header injection considerably more difficult and error prone.
+The TLS client certificate information of concern to this draft could have been communicated with an extension parameter to the `Forwarded` field; however, doing so would have had some disadvantages that this draft endeavored to avoid.
+The `Forwarded` field syntax allows for information about a full chain of proxied HTTP requests, whereas the `Client-Cert` field of this document is concerned only with conveying information about the certificate presented by the originating client on the TLS connection to the TTRP (which appears as the server from that client's perspective) to backend applications.
+The multi-hop syntax of the `Forwarded` field is expressive but also more complicated, which would make processing it more cumbersome, and more importantly, make properly sanitizing its content as required by {{sec}} to prevent field injection considerably more difficult and error prone.
 Thus, this draft opted for the flatter and more straightforward structure of a single `Client-Cert` header.